Ngurah Rai International Airport: Masterplan and developments

-With about 12 to 15 per cent passengers growth annually, the airport will reach 20 million passengers per annum in 2017, which is the current airport's full capacity.
-Lengthening the existing runway is not possible either due to the densely populated areas adjacent to the airport, or environmental concerns regarding land reclamation.
-A site for a new, larger airport with two runways has been identified in the northern part of Bali, in the eastern part of Buleleng Regency.
+In 2016, Airports Council International awarded Ngurah Rai International Airport as the world's third best airport with 15-25 million passengers annually.

+To support the arrivals and departures of leaders of various countries and international organizations for the 2022 G20 Bali summit, a new VVIP terminal was inaugurated by the President of Indonesia Joko Widodo on 9 November 2022, which began its constructions on 14 March 2022.

 Terminals and facilities

-The International terminal has a Balinese architectural theme and has separate departure and arrival halls.
+The International terminal has a Balinese architectural theme and separate departure and arrival halls.
 The departures area has 62 check-in counters that are equipped with electronic scales and luggage conveyors.
-Ten of the international gates have jet bridges and automated aircraft parking systems.
-The international departure lounge areas have a total capacity of 3,175 passengers.
+10 of the international gates have jet bridges and automated aircraft parking systems.

+On 1 June 2023, an Emirates Airbus A380 flight landed at Ngurah Rai, marking the first time an A380 served a scheduled commercial service in Indonesia.
+The service replaced one of Emirates' previous twice-daily Boeing 777-300ER Bali flights.
+This switch was a response to high demand for international travel to Bali.
+The airport met the specifications to serve the Airbus A380 flights by building an aerobridge specifically designed to accommodate the aircraft's upper deck on one of the gates.

-Open to the public on 17 September 2014, the new Domestic Terminal area is 65,800 m2 or four times larger than the old one.
-It can serve up to 9.4 million passengers a year, has 62 check in counters, four transit and transfer counters, 19 ticket counters, eight boarding gates and seven arrival gates which are provided by five aviobridges (garbarata) and 5 unit conveyor belts.
+Open to the public on 17 September 2014, the new Domestic Terminal area is 65,800 m2 or 4 times larger than the old one.
+It can serve up to 9.4 million passengers a year, has 62 check in counters, 4 transit and transfer counters, 8 boarding gates, and 7 arrival gates which are provided by 5 aviobridges (garbarata) and 5 unit conveyor belts.

-The airport operates a fleet of buses to ferry passengers to and from aircraft operating low cost flights which do not use an airbridge.
+The airport operates a fleet of buses to ferry passengers to and from aircraft, airlines operating low cost flights which do not use an airbridge.
 Domestic travelers and also some international travellers are often ferried to aircraft parked on the apron between the domestic terminal and the cargo terminal to the east of the International and Domestic terminals using these buses.

-The terminal also has prayer rooms, smoking areas, showers and massage services.
+Both domestic and international terminals also have prayer rooms, smoking area, showers and massage services.
 Various lounge areas are provided, some including children's play areas and cinemas, showing films, news, variety, entertainment and sport channels.

-Because about 500 private jets and aircraft land at the airport every month, the airport authority has built an apron at the south of the airport with a special exit gate which can accommodate 14 narrow/small bodied airplanes.
+Because about 500 private jets and aircraft land at the airport every month, the airport authority has built an apron at the south of the airport with a special exit gate which can accommodate 14 general aviation aircraft.

+Airport hotel

+Novotel Bali Ngurah Rai Airport is a 4 star hotel located inside the airport's compound and has direct access to domestic and international terminals with 5-10 minute walk.
+This hotel has 206 rooms and other supporting facilities such as meeting rooms, fitness center, swimming pool, restaurant, and rooftop bar.

-Ground transportation
+Ground transport

-Ngurah Rai International Airport is connected by highway via Bali Mandara Toll Road to Denpasar and Nusa Dua.
+Ngurah Rai International Airport is connected by highway via Bali Mandara Toll Road to many well known tourist destinations in Bali such as Nusa Dua, Sanur, Tanjung Benoa, as well as to the city of Denpasar and Port of Benoa.